mathiasvr/bluejay/README.md

 Any help you can provide is greatly appreciated!

 If you have problems, suggestions or other feedback you can open an [issue](https://github.com/mathiasvr/bluejay/issues).

+Join the new [Discord server](https://discord.gg/phAmtxnMMN) to ask questions and discuss Bluejay.